WidgetKing/cpextra/docs/features/javascript.md

 :::

 ### Loading JavaScript When the Captivate Movie Begins
-Often, we want our JavaScript to be loaded as soon as the Captivate export start playing, so our code is available to all slides.
+Often, we want our JavaScript to be loaded as soon as the Captivate export starts playing, so our JavaScript libraries and utilities are available on all slides.

 Loading JavaScript files when the Captivate movie begins is not as simple as running **xcmndLoadJSFromAction** on the first slide of the course.
 This is because Self-Paced Learning and SCORM compliant LMSs may cause the course to begin from any slide.
 Also, if the learner were to revisit the first slide of the course, CpExtra would then load and run all the JavaScript for a likely unintended second time.